 For Demas deserted me, since he loved the present age, and he went to Thessalonica.
 Crescens went to Galatia and Titus to Dalmatia.
 (2 Timothy 4:10 NET)

-The sin of leaven is rooted in the sin of unbelief or the lack of faith of the Pharisees and Sadducees that polluted their teaching.
+The three leavens are commonly rooted in the sin of unbelief or the lack of faith as seen in the Pharisees, Sadducees, and Herod that polluted their teaching and lifestyle.

 But the man who doubts is condemned if he eats, because he does not do so from faith, and whatever is not from faith is sin.
 (Romans 14:23 NET)

 The Scribes, Pharisees, and Sadducees were jealous of Jesus and routinely attempted to entrap Him with their questions.
 They had no faith in Him, the living Word of God, or His words.
 They did not have God’s love in their hearts (John 5:42) and could not discern the times or who He was as faith works through love (Galatians 5:6).
 Rather than believing that Jesus was the promised Messiah by what He said and did in fulfillment of prophecies (Luke 7:20-23), they wanted a sign, a “magic show.”
 Jesus only gave them the sign of the prophet Jonah:

 But he answered them, “An evil and adulterous generation asks for a sign, but no sign will be given to it except the sign of the prophet Jonah.
 For just as Jonah was in the belly of the huge fish for three days and three nights, so the Son of Man will be in the heart of the earth for three days and three nights.
 (Matthew 12:39–40 NET)